Do you earn income from an Airbnb property?

 How do I qualify?

 - Generally speaking, lenders will take 70% of the gross rental income from an Airbnb.
 Seasonal rent is discounted even further.

 - You’ll need to provide your most recent tax return showing income and expenses for your property

-- Alternatively, some lenders will accept the market rent listed on the lender’s valuation.
+- Some lenders will accept the market rent listed on the lender’s valuation.

 Call us on 1300 889 743 or complete our online enquiry form to discover if you qualify for an Airbnb income home loan.